ibowditch/userdocs/kiosk.md

 The Kiosk is designed to make it as quick and easy as possible for members to sign-in and sign-out of activities at the station.

-In general, the OIC who has organised an activity should set up an event in advance, and when you get to the station, you will see something like this on the kiosk screen:
+In general, the OIC who has organised an activity should {ref}`set up an event in advance<cal-add-event>`, and when you get to the station, you will see something like this on the kiosk screen:

 :::{figure-md} kiosk1event